 The Library at Enchanted Rose Lounge

-Rich blues and large windows offers a cozy, subdued area in which to sip to your hearts content!
+Rich blues and large windows offer a cozy, subdued area in which to sip to your heart’s content!
 With an extensive, EXTENSIVE, Wine Selection, this is the room you’ll want to sit in for easy access.
-In this room you can simply get lost in beautiful artwork, the intricate furniture, book titles and items decorating the shelves.
-Here you’ll find Mrs. Pott’s Teapot, Cogsworth Clock, a hand held mirror, Lumiere’s Candelabra, and every other object that later comes to life in Beauty and the Beast.
+In this room, you can simply get lost in beautiful artwork, the intricate furniture, book titles, and items decorating the shelves.
+Here you’ll find Mrs. Pott’s Teapot, Cogsworth Clock, a handheld mirror, Lumiere’s Candelabra, and every other object that later comes to life in Beauty and the Beast.

 The Garden Room at Enchanted Rose Lounge

 The hunter-green Garden Room brings you right into the Enchanted Forest.
 With gold-covered branch chandeliers, rich velvet seating, and the softest gold lighting you will feel like you are surrounded by forest.
 Even with a full wall of French doors leading to the Garden Patio, bringing in tons of light, this room has a cozy vibe that you just want to sit in all day.

 Enchanted Rose Drinks at Walt Disney World Grand Floridian

 We headed to the Enchanted Rose because we had evening plans for Disney Villains After Hours over at Magic Kingdom and wanted to get a little bite to eat, but not enough to spoil a late dinner.
 Let us be clear here.
 While we are quintessential foodies, we’re not necessarily big eaters or drinkers.
 Especially when we know snacks are on the way.
 So, we only got a few drinks and truffle fries not really knowing what to expect.